System load is reduced

 5. A single middleware layer for all systems connected to the ESB reduces load through flow orchestration

-Flow orchestration Optimizes and dramatically reduces the load on IT systems - Sends data only to those who need it, and only in the required format - Takes into account optimal delivery conditions: - timing based on system load, - duplicate control, - data freshness control Discuss the issue Comparison of integration types Download the material Completion time - 10 minutes Developed a target system integration scheme for a manufacturing company.
+Flow orchestration Optimizes and dramatically reduces the load on IT systems - Sends data only to those who need it, and only in the required format - Takes into account optimal delivery conditions: - timing based on system load, - duplicate control, - data freshness checks Discuss the issue Integration type comparison Download the material Completion time - 10 minutes We developed a target system integration architecture for a manufacturing enterprise.

 Implemented ESB technology and launched 48 flows Point A EKF lacks an up-to-date IT integration map, system coupling is strong, the central ERP is overloaded, and delays and data loss are possible, slowing business processes.
 Point B A centralized system based on Pimcore has been implemented and integrated through WSO2 ESB.
 Product cards are standardized, data is synchronized automatically, and scalability and control are ensured through message brokers and a logging system.